Enumeration of Autocatalytic Subsystems in Large Chemical Reaction Networks: Additional Computational Data

-\section{Additional computational data}
+\section{Additional Computational Data}

-\paragraph{\emph{E.\ coli} core model} This CRN comprises in72 metabolites and 95 reactions \cite{orth_reconstruction_2010}.
-We excluded the following set of small, highly connected molecules which are of minor interest for autocatalysis: cytosolic NAD, NADH, NADP, NADPH, AMP, ADP, H\textsuperscript{+}, H\textsubscript{2}O, CO\textsubscript{2}, coenzyme A, phosphate, oxygen, ubiquinone, and ubiquinol.
+\paragraph{\emph{E.\ coli} core model} This CRN comprises 72 metabolites and 95 reactions \cite{orth_reconstruction_2010}.
+We excluded the following set of small, highly connected molecules, which are of minor interest for autocatalysis: cytosolic NAD, NADH, NADP, NADPH, AMP, ADP, H\textsuperscript{+}, H\textsubscript{2}O, CO\textsubscript{2}, coenzyme A, phosphate, oxygen, ubiquinone, and ubiquinol.
 Since this model describes the central carbon metabolism of \emph{E.\ coli}, we did not remove ATP as the major energy carrier.

-Fig.~\ref{fig:EqClFluffles} in the main text summarizes the distribution of elementary circuits in fluffles for the \textit{E.\ coli} core network on a log scale.
-Here, we include the same data on a linear scale
+Fig.~\ref{fig:EqClFluffles} in the main text summarizes the distribution of elementary circuits and fluffles for the \textit{E.\ coli} core network on a log scale.
+Here, we include the same data on a linear scale.

-The comparison of our results with the ILP-formulation of \cite{gagrani_polyhedral_2024} revealed two autocatalytic cores that were detected by our graph-theoretical algorithm only, see Fig.~\ref{fig:AddCores}.
+The comparison of our results with the ILP-formulation of Gagrani et al. \cite{gagrani_polyhedral_2024} revealed two autocatalytic cores that were detected by our graph-theoretical algorithm only, see Fig.~\ref{fig:AddCores}.
 Both are localized in the Pentose-Phosphate-Pathway.